jweinst1/Fire/README.md

 The first Fire development build is complete, with a limited set of functionality.
 This build is highly subject to changes in syntax and architecture.

+Many, many more features are planned to be added before version 1.

 ## Usage

 Fire's compiler is written in C and highly portable to almost any platform.